 Advice at its finest.
 Some quotes I’ve come across often lately:

 Indian food?
 Spanish literature?
 Jazz music?
-You might be missing out because you refuse to give new things a try.
-On the other hand, you might be finding yourself agreeing to go to that Jazz club you strongly dislike, for the 3rd weekend in a row, just because you can’t say no to your friends.
+You could be missing out if you continuously refuse to give new things a try.
+On the other hand, finding yourself agreeing to go to that jazz club you hate, for the 3rd weekend in a row, just because you can’t say no to your friends?
+You’ll find yourself depleted physically and emotionally if you don’t pay attention to what your inner self is telling you.
 Boundaries are your friend.
-While stepping outside your comfort zone is crucial for growth, treat your needs and desires and time and self with the respect they deserve.
+While stepping outside of your comfort zone is crucial for growth, treat your needs and desires and time and self with the respect they deserve.